Published August 06, 2020 | Updated February 06, 2022

 |Fewer and lower fees||May have fewer branch locations|

 According to the National Credit Union Association (NCUA), there were 5,099 federally insured credit unions in the U.S., as of 2020.

 Credit unions can range from local organizations with hundreds of members to national organizations with millions of members.
 Regardless of size, there are two types of credit unions: state-chartered and federal-chartered.

 - State-Chartered: State-chartered credit unions are under the regulatory authority of their state.
 For example, each state would have its own governmental regulating divisions like these: California, Washington State, Texas, New York, and Florida.
 Arkansas, Delaware, the District of Columbia, South Dakota, and Wyoming do not have state-specific charters.
 Credit unions operating within those states must be federally chartered.

 - Federal-Chartered: The NCUA regulates and supervises all federal credit unions (FCU).
-For comparison, PenFed is the second-largest federal credit union in the nation, with $26 billion in assets and more than 2 million members.
+As of 2022, PenFed is the second-largest federal credit union in the nation, with $32.5 billion in assets and more than 2.6 million members.

 How Does a Credit Union Work?